 If $S_1$ and $S_2$ intersect transversally, then $S_1\cap S_2$ consists of a finite number of isolated points and the intersection index $\langle S_2,S_1\rangle$ of $S_1$ and $S_2$ is given by

-where $N_+$ (resp. $N_-$) is the number of points in $S_1\cap S_2$ at which the orientations of $S_1$ and $S_2$ match (resp. do not match). \end{prop} We can express the integer $N$ from \eqref{eq:discontinuity_1} as the intersection index of the vanishing cell with the integration cycle as follows: \begin{thm}[Picard-Lefschetz Formula, \cite{pham}] The integer $N$ in equation \eqref{eq:discontinuity_1} is given by
+where $N_+$ (resp. $N_-$) is the number of points in $S_1\cap S_2$ at which the orientations of $S_1$ and $S_2$ match (resp. do not match). \end{proposition} We can express the integer $N$ from \eqref{eq:discontinuity_1} as the intersection index of the vanishing cell with the integration cycle as follows: \begin{theorem}[Picard-Lefschetz Formula, \cite{pham}] The integer $N$ in equation \eqref{eq:discontinuity_1} is given by

-where $h$ is the integration cycle at $t$. \end{thm} In this paper, we do not explicitly compute the intersection index relevant for one-loop Feynman integrals since it involves a very different array of techniques, mostly from homological algebra.
-Therefore this step is postponed to the second part of this work.
+where $h$ is the integration cycle at $t$. \end{theorem} In this paper, we do not explicitly compute the intersection index relevant for one-loop Feynman integrals since it involves a very different array of techniques, mostly from homological algebra.
+Therefore, this step is postponed to the second part of this work.